 Last month, shareholders approved a placing and subscription to raise funds for the construction of the mine.

 Added to an over-allotment option in respect of 16.8mln shares, the amount raised in total was £49.5mln (US$70mln).

 Bringing the mine on stream will cost US$88mln, estimated Ambrian, comprising US$79mln of capex and US$9mln of working capital.

 If you add in the US$15mln required to repay the Taurus bridge loan and the total funding requirement is in the region of US$110mln, the balance of which Ambrian expects to be secured as debt finance.

-Hummingbird Resources has improved upon the DFS (definitive feasibility study) numbers published in January for Yanfolila, its Mali-based gold project.
+Hummingbird's update in February improved upon the DFS (definitive feasibility study) numbers published in January for Yanfolila.

 Upgraded designs for the open pit mine and new metallurgy and technical data added 7% or 44,000 ounces of gold to reserves to take the total to 709,800oz.